-The loop turns in every black circle and goes straight through both adjacent squares.
-The loop goes straight through every white circle and turns in at least one adjacent square.
+They mixed up the functionalities a bit, but theirs is really similar to our Masyu: The loop turns in every black circle and goes straight through in at least one adjacent square.
+The loop goes straight through every white circle and turns in both adjacent squares.